 Art Law is a fascinating field of law.
-You would be amazed how many issues get intertwined to solve certain cases: religion, history, moral considerations, traditions, not even talking about all the various legal acts.
-Sometimes you have so much different aspects to take into account that you don’t even know where to start.
+You would be amazed at how many issues get intertwined to solve certain cases: religion, history, moral considerations, traditions, not even talking about all the various legal acts.
+Sometimes you have so many different aspects to take into account that you don’t even know where to start.
 Likewise, lots of art related cases are actually so complex that they resemble the skilfully plotted detective story, rather than real life happenings.

 Below you will find a list of my articles, published so far (I will update it on a regular basis, so stop by!).

 A list of my articles:

-- Mediation and Art: is it a match made in Heaven? – which examines whether mediation is the best way to solve art related disputes and whether mediation can help where litigation is consistently failing.
+- Mediation and Art: is it a match made in Heaven? – which examines whether mediation is the best way to solve art-related disputes and whether mediation can help where litigation is consistently failing.

 - Yours might have been yours, but now it’s mine: Appropriation artists and the shady area of copyright – a thought-provoking piece on the issue of authorship.
 Do you think that it would be possible to take a photo of a famous photo and claim it as yours without even mentioning the original author?
 Or can you just take someone else’s work, incorporate it in yours and once again – omit the original author?
 If you think “hell, no!” on both counts, think again, or better – read my article.

 - So who’s the author? – where I pose a whole range of questions about defining an author for the purpose of copyright.
-It is not that straightforward, as frequently an artist for example comes up with an idea, yet it is not him, but a craftsman who realizes that idea… In such circumstances, who is then the author?
+It is not that straightforward, as frequently an artist, for example, comes up with an idea, yet it is not him, but a craftsman who realizes that idea… In such circumstances, who is then the author?

-- Your Lautrec or Lautrec’s Lautrec? – which will be especially interesting if you plan on investing in a painting and want to know the difference between “by studio of Rembrandt” and “by circle of Rembrandt”.
+- Your Lautrec or Lautrec’s Lautrec? – which will be especially interesting if you plan on investing in a painting and want to know the difference between “by a studio of Rembrandt” and “by a circle of Rembrandt”.
 I talk about attribution and authentication: what is the difference and what is the process.